Submitting Changes¶

 The message in the Terminal will contain the URL to create an PR.
 On most systems you can Command/CTRL click that to open it directly in your default browser.

-Checkout master and update it.
-Checkout the branch you are working on and issue the command to rebase it from master.
+Checkout main and update it.
+Checkout the branch you are working on and issue the command to rebase it from main.
 If that resulted in any changes you will then need to do a force push to GitHub.

 git pull